xeokit/xeokit-webviewer/packages/website/articles/ifc2gltf2xgf/index.md

   means less files

 The files output by `ifc2gltf` are listed below.
-Each of the JSON files follows the schema defined by MetaModelParams, which is xeokit's legacy format for semantic model data.
+Each of the JSON files follows the schema defined by doc:MetaModelParams, which is xeokit's legacy format for semantic model data.

 ```bash
 .